 Clachtoll takes its name from the iconic Split Rock which dominates the beach area.
 It is situated in a small and very rural township surrounded by beautiful scenery offering everything for those wishing to explore the great outdoors.

 The house is close to the beach where the Highland Council Ranger Service have a base and where the local Countryside Rangers offer a varied program of events throughout the summer.
-There are many secluded bays and coves round about which are great for family days out, water sports or exploring or secluded tranquility.
+There are many secluded bays and coves round about which are great for family days out, water sports or exploring or secluded tranquillity.
 For the more adventurous the remote beach at Sandwood Bay promises a great day out.
 There are regular sightings of whales and dolphins in the area.

 North West Sutherland is a bird watchers paradise with Skylarks to wake you with their song in the mornings to Wagtails and Wheatears.
 Sea eagles have been spotted recently in the area.